What are Dental Implants?

 For most patients, the placement of dental implants involves two surgical visits.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually integrating with the jawbone.
 Your dentist can provide you with temporary dentures or other provisional tooth replacements while the implant integrates into the bone and your gum tissues heal.

 After the implant has bonded to the jawbone, the second phase begins.
-Drs.
-Mills, Summers and Strider will uncover the implants and attach small posts or abutments, which will act as anchors for the artificial teeth.
+Dr. Summers and Dr. Strider will uncover the implants and attach small posts or abutments, which will act as anchors for the artificial teeth.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.

 Dental implants can be your doorway to renewed self-confidence and peace of mind.